 Our floor pump tests involved, as one might expect, a whole lot of pumping.
-We tested for quantifiable factors like inflation speed and gauge accuracy, we measured weight and dimensions, and we made user-based assessments of more subjective things like handle comfort and overall construction quality.
-We also asked friends and fellow bicycle enthusiasts to join in our testing rounds to balance our experts' perspectives on which features are best for novices versus pros, and to help determine which components work well for everyone, at any level of expertise.
+We tested for quantifiable factors like inflation speed and gauge accuracy, measured weight and dimensions, and made user-based assessments of more subjective things like handle comfort and overall construction quality.
+We also asked friends and fellow bicycle enthusiasts to join in our testing rounds to balance our experts' perspectives on the best features for all experience levels.

 Analysis and Test Results

 Since we are sticklers for a good ride, we pump our tires to perfection almost every time we hit the road (or trail).
 We look for a simple, secure connection to the valve, a stable platform, and easy pumping.
 We also want an accurate gauge — which is not as simple as it sounds — when we take off on our ride.
 We want to know that our tires are inflated correctly to the exact pressure that we want.

 To find the best pump for every user, we focused on what we think are the five most important attributes of a high-quality bike pump — how easy it is to attach to a tire, whether or not you can easily read the gauge, stability, inflation speed, and accuracy.

 One of our primary goals during testing is to decide if a product's performance is worth its price tag.
 We also seek out products that will last because we know how satisfying it is to save money while investing in products that will do their job for a long time to come.

 We tested some options that provide excellent performance at a stellar price point.
 For example, we're blown away by the Bontrager Charger, which earns the second-highest score with one of the lowest price tags in the test.
 It works best with high-pressure road tires, though.
 So we also highlighted the Crankbrothers Sterling, which does a better job of inflating high volume fat tires than all but one other, higher-priced option.